Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Update event type

-Update one or more event type.
+Update one or more event types.

 #### Example mutation